 That is, until someone starts asking pricing questions.

-Even the most seasoned of veterans can relate to that pang of anxiety you feel when it’s time to talk price.
+Even the most seasoned of veterans can relate to that pang of anxiety you feel when it’s time to talk about the sale price.

 The pricing conversation is crucial and necessary to the sales process.
 It’s really just another natural step in your prospect’s buyer journey.
 At some point they are going to want to know “how much?”

-If you are in the trenches having these conversations, or you manage a team struggling with talking price, knowing how to overcome sales objections and pricing barriers will help you form better relationships with prospects and close more deals.
+If you are in the trenches having these conversations, or you manage a sales team struggling with talking price, knowing how to overcome sales objections and pricing barriers will help you form better relationships with prospects and close more deals.

-#1.
-Pricing Fear: It’s just too sensitive a subject to bring up and I don’t want to be seen as “salesy”
+Pricing fear #1: I don’t want to be seen as “salesy”

-It is your job to bring value.
-Demonstrate this value using proof points.
-Not just financially - but in your overall service offering.
+It is your job to demonstrate the value you bring using proof points, not just financially, but in your overall service offering.

 Author and Sales Coach, Anthony Iannarino explains why leading with your value propositions can make your pricing conversations run so much smoother: